Chat Completions

 If you need custom tool execution or agent workflows, consider using OpenAI’s API directly with your own tool implementations.

-Scripture Links Customization
+Disabling Scripture Links

 {